⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 ⚠️ What Could Go Wrong

-Primary business of residential and commercial property sales.
+Primary revenue from the development and sale of residential and commercial properties.

 Other Businesses